dlang/DIPs/DIPs/dip10ss.md

 }
 ```

-Providing extra attributes that can be used to take advantage of knowledge known about the function parameters:
+Providing extra attributes that can be used to take advantage of knowledge known about the function parameters.
+An example of this is `NonNull` as could be implemented in LDC2 through LLVM.
+More details [here](https://clang.llvm.org/docs/AttributeReference.html#nonnull).

 ```D
 extern(C) void fetch(@NonNull int* ptr)